Karl is a longtime freelancer who's passionate about music, art, and writing.

-Kizunaut’s album The City By The Sea is a dark, lacerating look at the society in which we live and the ways in which it presses down on us, as well as our yearning to escape its strictures.
-It combines growling guitar, rough-edged synth and Kizunaut’s cold, stark vocal delivery to produce a portrait of the less pleasant aspects of modern society that goes to the heart of the matter.
+Kizunaut’s album The City by the Sea takes a dark, lacerating look at the society in which we live and the ways it presses down on us, as well as our yearning to escape its strictures.
+It combines growling guitar, rough-edged synth, and Kizunaut’s cold, stark vocal delivery to produce a portrait of the less pleasant aspects of modern society that goes to the heart of the matter.

 Kizunaut has also created some contrast on the album by adding wandering, brighter and higher synth lines and melodies that shine over the top.
 They are not gentle or sweet in nature but they do add a counterpoint that makes them stand out against the uncompromisingly hard musical backdrop of the rest of the album.

 “The City by the Sea”

 “The City by the Sea” starts out with the sound of water over dark synth depths.
 The song has an ominous quality to it and the dark synths grow in volume over a throbbing beat that moves in uneven pulses.
 There are drifts of synth with a metallic edge and organ chords underneath it.
 I feel the pull from the harsh clarity of Kizunaut’s voice as cuts in with the rough-edged pulses of synth moving under it.
 Now the track breaks into roiling, whirling synth and that relentless beat continues to press on.
 This is a track full of a tension and darkness that I enjoy.

 A tale of a journey into a dark place fills this song.
 It begins on a hopeful note in the lines, “I remember what I felt when we first sailed in here, the world was wide open and we were so young.”
 I like the imagery in the words, “Our fantasies shimmered like neon against the dark sea.”